Tax Refund Company Terms & Conditions:

 - research (such as analysing market trends and customer demographics); and

-communicating with you about your quotes and our Services.
+communicating with you about our Services.

 Who we are: